AndreaPravato/docker-mongodb/README.md

-## Build a docker container for the desired version of MongoDB
+## Build a docker container for the desired MongoDB version

 This repository contains a **Dockerfile** that helps you build a [MongoDB](http://www.mongodb.org/) [Docker](https://www.docker.com/) container.